coq/coq/doc/sphinx/addendum/ring.rst

    decidable :n:`@term`
       declares the ring as computational.
-The expression :n:`@term` is the correctness proof of an equality test ``?=!`` (which  hould be evaluable).
+The expression :n:`@term` is the correctness proof of an equality test ``?=!`` (which should be evaluable).
 Its type should be of the form ``forall x y, x ?=! y = true → x == y``.

    morphism :n:`@term`